VoliJS/NestedTypes/README.md

 # NestedTypes model framework

-Version 2.0 alpha is here.
+Version 2.0 RC is here.
 Rewritten from the scratch with TypeScript, based on new `Type-R` observing serializer core.

 - ES6 classes support.
 - 2-4 times faster than version 1.3 in all browsers (huge performance gain for IE11).